How to Become a Health and Safety Professional

 1. Manage Organisational Strategy

-A health and safety professional is responsible for staying up-to-date with government and federal regulations, industry best practices and changes to the work environment and equipment that impact workplace safety.
-They must then devise and adapt organisational strategy accordingly.
+A health and safety professional is responsible for staying up to date with UK health and safety legislation, HSE guidance, industry standards and changes to the work environment, industry best practices and changes to the work environment and equipment that impact workplace safety.
 They upgrade policies to meet changes, boost performance and protect workers and the organisation from the risks of accidents and ill health.

 2. Take the Lead on Training